scottaohara/aria-switch-control/README.md

 # ARIA Switch Button
 Similar to a toggle button or checkbox, a switch button is meant to be used when its visual appearance most resembles an "on / off" switch.
+Additionally, the expected user experience of a switch button is for an immedite action to take place, where as with a checkbox, a change any change is typically understood to occur after a form submission.

 For more information about the Switch Role, please see:
 * [Switch Role Accessible Rich Internet Applications (WAI-ARIA) 1.1, Specification](https://www.w3.org/TR/wai-aria-1.1/#switch)